What is A. B. Quintanilla’s net worth?

 Abraham Isaac Quintanilla III, known professionally as A.B.
-Quintanilla, is an American musician, songwriter, and record producer.
+Quintanilla, is an American musician, songwriter, and record producer who has a net worth of $6 million.

 Quintanilla is well-known as the brother of “The Queen of Tejano Music,” Selena Quintanilla-Pérez, having co-written many of her most popular songs.